jtrussell/svn-npm-crutch/README.md

 ## TODO

-* More tests... yep
+* More tests.
 * Be less invasive?
 Right now this rewrites your entire package.json after adding it's install hook using JSON.stringify...
-This isn't horrible but clobbers things like white space.
+This isn't horrible but clobbers white space and formatting.
 * Don't perform an `svn update` if a specific repo tag/revision number is specified... maybe clean out the old module and do a fresh checkout?
 * Better detection of when the module is being installed as a dependency vs